aliBrancale/aliBrancale/README.md

-Alejandro Brancale \n
+Alejandro Brancale <br />
-Making as many projects as I can- Summer 2021 \n Learning React at the moment for these projects \n abrancale2@gmail.com
+Making as many projects as I can- Summer 2021 <br />
+Learning React at the moment for these projects <br />
+abrancale2@gmail.com